-CIIS is offering twenty $5,000 Diversity Scholarships for the academic year 2017-2018.
+CIIS is a university deeply committed to diversity, inclusion, and advocating for social justice.
+The university, guided by these principles, is offering forty $5,000 Diversity Scholarships for the academic year 2020-2021.
 In line with our institutional mission of embracing traditions that enhance social and political liberation, these scholarships are intended to support the recruitment of a diverse student body, particularly students historically underrepresented in higher education.
-Apply by November 15, 2017 for the spring 2018 semester by submitting the application to email@example.com.
-You must also submit your complete admissions application by October 15, 2017.
-Start the Diversity Scholarship
+Apply for the Fall 2020 semester by March 15, 2020 by submitting the application below.
+Start the Diversity Scholarship application now!

 Scholarships Requiring an Application

 The following scholarships must be applied for through the Financial Aid Office.
 These scholarships have different opening and closing deadlines so please check dates below.
 Please refer to the web form below or click here to download the application instructions, requirements, and form for scholarships requiring an application.

 These scholarships do not require an application (except for the Erlene Chiang Community Service Scholarship) and will be awarded similarly to the Opportunity Scholarships; all students will be considered based on need.

 Use the link below to read about scholarships.